Preparing your code for use on NeSI's new HPC platform

 We anticipate teams might require assistance with getting ready, so we’re providing wrap-around support.
 This page provides an overview of how to familiarise yourself with infrastructure similar to the new environment in advance.
 We explain the ways it will differ from Māui and Mahuika's Broadwell nodes, and actions you may need to take to prepare your project for migration.

-Below is a quick overview of some of the changes you need to be aware of when porting code from from Māui to Mahuika:
+Below is a quick overview of some of the changes you need to be aware of when porting code from Māui to Mahuika:

 Māui | Mahuika | comments |